 To change certain features of the request, select an item from the Action list and click Apply.
-See "About the HTTP Editor Tool" on page 40 for more information.
+See "HTTP Editor" on page 40 for more information.

 2. Click Send to send the HTTP request message.

 The Response Viewer pane displays the HTTP response message when it is received.